Museum on the Move

 Museum on the Move is currently the only program of its kind in Broward County.
 The program is expected to expand in 2017.

-Major funding for Museum on the Move is provided by The Joseph & Winifred Amaturo Education Foundation, Inc., Lillian S. Wells Foundation Inc., Jerry Taylor & Nancy Bryant Foundation, The Related Group, Beaux Arts, Community Foundation of Broward, The Wege Foundation, Charles F. and Esther M. Frye Foundation, PNC Foundation, MAI Foundation and Friends of NSU Art Museum Fort Lauderdale.
+Major funding for Museum on the Move is provided by The Jerry Taylor & Nancy Bryant Foundation, The Amaturo Family Foundation, Inc., Lillian S. Wells Foundation Inc., David and Susan Samrick Foundation, Wege Foundation, Beaux Arts, BBX Capital Foundation, Charles F. and Esther M. Frye Foundation, PNC Foundation, Friends of NSU Art Museum Fort Lauderdale, and The Kapila Family Foundation.

 Exhibitions and programs at NSU Art Museum Fort Lauderdale are made possible in part by a challenge grant from the David and Francie Horvitz Family Foundation.
 Funding is also provided by Nova Southeastern University, the Broward County Board of County Commissioners as recommended by the Broward Cultural Council and Greater Fort Lauderdale Convention & Visitors Bureau, and the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.